 - A. Registered nurses seeking a baccalaureate degree are admitted to the university and to the nursing major prior to the fall, spring, and summer terms.
-The online application may be made at any time. - RN-BSN students are admitted on a space available basis, must have an active, unencumbered RN license in the student's state of residence, have successfully completed required related program prerequisites, and live in a state where there is an NC-SARA agreement that establishes agreement for interstate offering of postsecondary distance education courses and programs. - 2.
+The online application may be made at any time. - RN-BSN students are admitted on a space available basis, must have an active, unencumbered RN license in the student's state of residence, have successfully completed required related program prerequisites, live in a state where there is an NC-SARA agreement that establishes agreement for interstate offering of postsecondary distance education courses and programs, and live in a state with Board of Nursing approval. - 2.
 The prospective student must request their high school and post-high school transcripts be sent to the Registrar's Office. - 3.
-Upon receipt of the prospective student's transcripts, the Registrar will evaluate all transcripts and develop a Transcript Evaluation form. - B. Requirements for admission to the RN-BSN program: - A minimum of 60 credit hours, general education requirements, and Iowa Articulation Plan for Nursing Education guidelines must be met for admittance into the RN-BSN program. - 2.
+Upon receipt of the prospective student's transcripts, the Registrar will evaluate all transcripts and develop a Transcript Evaluation form. - B. Requirements for admission to the RN-BSN program: - 1.
+A minimum of 60 credit hours, general education requirements, and Iowa Articulation Plan for Nursing Education guidelines must be met for admittance into the RN-BSN program. - 2.
 RN- BSN students may transfer in a maximum of 90 credits and must have earned a 'C' or better in all of the support courses for the nursing major.
 This includes BIOL 221 Human Anatomy, BIOL 222 Human Physiology, BIOL 239 Microbiology, BIOL 240 Nutrition, PSYC 110 Introduction to Psychology, PSYC 280 Developmental Psychology, WRTG 109 Introduction to College Writing, and SOCY 124 Principles of Sociology.
 Students who have not achieved these requirements will need to fulfill the prerequisites prior to graduation. - 3.
-Completed Declaration of Major form. - C. Students will receive official written notification of admission status via mail or e-mail. - D. After acceptance, students will receive their personal Plan of Study.
+Completed Declaration of Major form (completed in NURS 310 Theoretical Bases for Nursing Practice RN-BSN bridge course). - C. Students will receive official written notification of admission status via mail or e-mail. - D. After acceptance, students will receive their personal Plan of Study.

-- E. Students will receive the Baccalaureate Nursing Student Handbook in NURS 310 Theoretical Bases for Nursing Practice (RN-BSN bridge course). - F. Dishonesty, cheating, or plagiarism could result in an automatic failure of the course and possible dismissal from the program
+- E. Students will receive the Baccalaureate Nursing Student Handbook in NURS 310 Theoretical Bases for Nursing Practice (RN-BSN bridge course). - F. Dishonesty, cheating, or plagiarism could result in an automatic failure of the course and possible dismissal from the program.